revelc/formatter-m2e-configurator/README.md

 a [Maven] project using m2e, you can have your project settings match the Maven plugin settings.

+To use this project, download the site zip artifact from maven central then use the zip to import configurator into Eclipse.

+Directly trying to do this from maven central will fail with missing jars.

 M2e related items
 - [related1] M2e Extension Development
 - [related2] M2e Discovery Catalog